-Regent Topel stated his frustration with Commitment to Quality process lies in part with his belief that its System far behind announced schedule If enrollment caps are not set before the implementation. present target date of December 1992, he asked how can the campuses set their plans to reach those caps.
-Also, Topel noted the tuition indexing issue needs to be resolved so campuses can be specific in their planning.
-Regent concluded by stating he understood full well that elimination of athletics would not drive up expenditure per student, but to the extent the System has campuses that are involved athletics, and all of them are, those dollars are to some academics, extent diverted from libraries, or some source.
+Regent Topel stated his frustration with the Commitment to Quality process lies in part with his belief that its System is far the behind announced schedule for If enrollment caps are not set before the implementation. present target date of December 1992, he asked how can the campuses set their plans to reach those caps.
+Also, Regent Topel noted the tuition indexing issue needs to be resolved so campuses can be specific in their planning.
+Regent TopeL concluded by stating he understood full well that elimination of athletics would not drive up expenditure per student, but to the extent the System has campuses that are involved in athletics, and all of them are, those dollars are to some academics, extent diverted from libraries, or other some source.
 When the Board met in Bozeman last fall, many students questioned athletic expenditures.
-Regent Topel stated believed that if it is the Board's ultimate decision to limit access, it had better be prepared to explain why athletic programs will continue at the current level.
-The System needs libraries, equipment, maintenance money for expenditures need to be examined.
+Regent Topel stated he believed that if it is the Board's ultimate decision to limit access, it had better be prepared to explain why athletic programs will continue at the current level.
+The System needs libraries, equipment, maintenance money for athletic expenditures need to be examined.